Biden promotes unity, turns to business of transition

 His top priority in the transition is expected to be quickly naming a chief of staff.
 Biden suggested during the campaign that his first call after being elected would be to Dr. Anthony Fauci, the nation’s top infectious disease expert, but his advisers have not said whether the two have spoken yet.

 Biden said Saturday that he would announce a task force of scientists and experts Monday to develop a “blueprint” to begin beating back the virus by the time he assumes the presidency.
 He said his plan would be “built on bedrock science” and “constructed out of compassion, empathy and concern.”
+A former surgeon general, Vivek Murthy, and a former Food and Drug Administration commissioner, David Kessler, will lead the task force.

+This coming week, Biden will launch his agency review teams — the group of transition staffers that have access to key agencies in the current administration to smooth the transfer of power.
+The teams will collect and review information such as budgetary and staffing decisions, pending regulations and other work in progress from current staff at the departments to help Biden’s team prepare to transition.

 Biden was on track to win the national popular vote by more than 4 million, a margin that could grow as ballots continue to be counted.
 He made Trump the first incumbent president to be denied a second term since Republican George H.W.
 Bush lost to Bill Clinton in 1992.

-His running mate, Sen. Kamala Harris, used her first address as vice president-elect to showcase her history-make place as the first Black woman to become vice president, an achievement that comes as the U.S. faces a reckoning on racial justice.
+His running mate, Sen. Kamala Harris, used her first address as vice president-elect to showcase her history-making place as the first Black woman to become vice president, an achievement that comes as the U.S. faces a reckoning on racial justice.
 The California senator is also the first person of South Asian descent elected to the vice presidency and the highest-ranking woman ever to serve in government.

 “While I may be the first woman in this office, I will not be the last,” Harris said in her speech Saturday night.